-Readmission After Academic Dismissal
+Readmission After Academic Suspension

-In order to be readmitted to college after being placed on Academic Dismissal, a student has the following options:
+In order to be readmitted to college after being placed on Academic Suspension, a student has the following options:

-- 1. Stay out of college for one semester (summer term may not be counted as semester of suspension). - Appear before the Admissions Committee to appeal academic dismissal.
-The Admissions Committee meets at 9 a.m. on the day before classes begin.
+- 1. Stay out of college for one semester (summer term may not be counted as semester of suspension). - Appear before the Admissions and Academic Readmissions Committee to appeal academic suspension.
+Committee meeting dates are listed in the Timetable of Classes for each semester.